soundpaint/rp2040pio-docs/monitor-commands.rst

 **Description**
 ^^^^^^^^^^^^^^^

-write instruction for immediate execution or display instruction currently executed
+set instruction for immediate execution or display instructions currently executed or pending for execution

 **Options**
 ^^^^^^^^^^^